ADHD and Boredom: Why Understimulation Feels Unbearable (and What to Do About It)

 By Kristen McClure, MSW, LCSW | Neurodivergent-affirming therapy for women

-This is not impatience as a character trait.
 This is the ADHD nervous system encountering understimulation — and the response is neurologically driven, not chosen.

 Why ADHD and Boredom Are a Painful Combination